 Our surface also has bubbles in it and came out kind of wavy in areas, however this might be due to us being stingy with the flood coat pour.
 This is noticeable in the right light or if we look closely.
 From afar it looks pretty nice.

 The edges of the table/countertops came out the worst.
 The self-leveling action creates drips at the edges, which is normal and expected.
 We used foam brushes to smooth out and evenly cover the edges with epoxy, but we didn’t do good enough of a job.
 Perhaps our work space was too small to let us access all the sides of the tables well.
 Perhaps we didn’t go back frequently enough while the epoxy was dripping and drying to smooth out the surfaces.
 Instructions say the remaining droplets can be trimmed while drying and then sanded smooth after curing.
 While we did our best to remove the droplets under the table, we still have dried up droplets of epoxy stuck there, which you can feel when you run your fingers under our table.
 The sanding didn’t work out great, it created a scuffed-up look that was worse than leaving them alone.
-The assumption is always that the product will be used on surfaces which are basically only viewed from above (unless you’re 5).
+The assumption seems to be that the product will be used on surfaces which are basically only viewed from above (unless you’re 5).
 The underside of the table edges can be made smooth – but not “pretty”, which is an issue in an RV because there is seating across our dinette and you can see the underside.

 Don't use a brush to apply the epoxy.